dreambottle/R11-psp-english/README.md

 The following tools should be available:

-`p7zip mkisofs gcc perl python3`
+`7z mkisofs gcc perl python3`

 You will need to install File::Slurp module for Perl:<br>
 `cpan File::Slurp`

-If you're on mac/linux you will need to compile [armips](https://github.com/Kingcom/armips) for patching BOOT.BIN and put it into `tools/`.
-(I only did this for Windows)
+On linux you will need to compile [armips](https://github.com/Kingcom/armips) for patching BOOT.BIN and put it into `tools/`.

+Brew install command for mac:

+`brew install p7zip cdrtools python3`